VanshRathor20/Orbit-chat-application/README.md

 cd frontend
 npm start
 ```
-Runs on `http://localhost:5173` (or next available port) and proxies requests to the backend.
+Runs on `http://localhost:3001` (backend occupies port 3000, so CRA automatically shifts to the next available port).

 ---